-While it is likely that Dodd Frank 1502 will be repealed, as legislation stands at present, we are unable to facilitate trades where the certificate of origin is issued within the Democratic Republic of Congo, or any of its adjoining countries.
+While it is likely that Dodd Frank 1502 will be repealed - having already successfully passed through the House of Representatives, as legislation stands at present, we are unable to facilitate trades where the Certificate of Origin is issued within the Democratic Republic of Congo, or any of its adjoining countries.
 The logic of this prohibition is that the DRC is clearly a conflict zone, and while the adjoining countries are not deemed to be conflict zones, it is deemed likely that minerals may easily be exported from the DRC into these countries while avoiding the scrutiny of the authorities.

 The following countries are therefore currently blacklisted for raw gold imports to Europe and the United States: